Counseling Groups

 International Student Support Group

-Come and join a CAPS therapist to talk with other international students at UNL in a group with respect of confidentiality and nonjudgmental space.
+Come and join a CAPS therapist to talk with other international students at UNL in a group with respect for confidentiality and in a nonjudgmental space.

 Undergraduate BIPOC Therapy Group